 This is another convenient exercise that doesn’t require getting on the floor.
 Choose a solid, straight-backed chair that doesn’t roll, sit, and bring one leg across the other, resting your ankle on your other leg.
 Slowly lean forward until you feel a pull along the crossed leg.
 Hold for up to 30 seconds.
 Repeat with the other leg, stretching each side 3 times.

 Remember that consistency is key.
 Perform these exercises at least once a day, every day, until your pain and numbness is gone.

 These four simple exercises help you make great strides in recovering from Piriformis syndrome.
 However, if you perform these for several days and still have pain, or experience pain while attempting the stretches, it is a good idea to make an appointment with a professional chiropractor.
 He or she will be able to evaluate your condition and offer a comprehensive treatment plan to treat the Piriformis so it doesn’t get worse, or cause additional issues with your sciatic nerve.

-The information herein on "Stretches That Alleviate Piriformis Syndrome Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Stretches That Alleviate Piriformis Syndrome Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.